clement-dsvs/BoostedArt/README.md

 ### Jeremy PROVOST

-> Jeremy is the last of our group, with several personal front-end experiences, he has put them to the group's advantage by setting up as a composer of the documentation and the graphic part, including the Logo for example, and has participated in the implementation of the CSS/HTML.
+> Jeremy is the last of our group, with several personal front-end experiences, he has put them to the group's advantage by setting up as a composer of the documentation and its translation in English and the graphical part, including the Logo for example, and has participated in the implementation of the CSS/HTML.
 He also took care of the implementation of the Gantt for team management.

 ## Further upgrades